 - Must possess at least one of the following combinations of education & experience:

-- Associate's Degree or Diploma in Nursing plus two years of certified home health care nursing experience.
+- Associate's Degree or Diploma in Nursing plus two years of experience as a supervising community health nurse.

 At WILLCARE, we recognize that everyone's needs are different.
 That's why our comprehensive benefit package has something for everyone and can be tailored to fit your needs.